rare-freertr/RARE-bmv2/nixos/README.md

 But Nix also provides a way to use packages without cluttering the user's environment by using the `nix-shell` utility.
-It creates a `chroot` environment in which all required dependencies are present until the shell is terminated.
+It creates a subshell with an environment in which all required dependencies are present until the shell is terminated.
 For RARE, this is done by executing

 ```
 $ nix-shell nixos/RARE-env.nix